Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ![My yagi setup showcasing the balun and feed](../../assets/images/Radio/My-yagi-dipole-feed.jpg) *The choked balun and dipole feed I use on my yagi*

+### Other choices

+This list isn't exhaustive, different antenna types such as [quads](https://en.wikipedia.org/wiki/Quad_antenna) or [turnstiles](https://en.wikipedia.org/wiki/Turnstile_antenna) can also be used.

 ## Frequency reference

-As of 03/2024, the frequencies these satellites broadcast in are as follows:
+As of the latest commit, the frequencies these satellites broadcast in are as follows:

 |Satellite|Frequency|
 |---|---|